sturdystablestalwart/Anychart_TT_Aleksandr/README.md

 # Anychart_TT_Aleksandr
-Test task for the AnyChart team and a pet project for me
+This project serves as a test task assigned to me by the AnyChart Team and doubles as a personal pet project.

-Description.
+Description:
-At its current stage, the app can take a default URL or a given one to send a GET request to load and parse data on the client's side.
+The application is capable of fetching JSON data either from a default URL or a user-provided URL via an input field.
+Upon clicking the button, it initiates polling at 3000 ms intervals from the specified source.
+The JSON data is then parsed, and the SVG resized, with a tooltip being positioned accordingly.

-Stack.
+Stack:
-I've used HTML, JS, and Jquery, as I'm familiar with these options.
+I've used HTML, JS.
+Fast and simple.

-How to set it up
+Set it up:
 Load the files and paste the HTML.